darsain/sly/README.md

 Maaaaybe never, but I'd liked to:

-- Dropping jQuery dependency, and transforming Sly into a [Component](http://component.io/) compoment.
+- Dropping jQuery dependency, and transforming Sly into a [Component](http://component.io/) component.
 - RTL layout support.

 ## Contributing